martinfarrow/shSSMParameterManager/README.md

         display          : display the value of local and ssm parameters Note if the parameters are files, or large parameters md5sums are displayed in place of values

+        duplicate        : copy the current parameters into the provided path (-D) so that an upload can be executed

         get              : output the parameter values to stdout